BlazeCode1/Capstone1-Day26_28/README.md

 #  Advanced Endpoints – Amazon Clone Backend

-This document describes **5 business-driven methods** added to the backend system to enhance functionality beyond basic CRUD.
-These methods simulate realistic marketplace logic for merchant management, analytics, and purchase regulation.
+This document describes **5 business-driven methods** added to the backend system.

 ---